yutomueller/quantlof/README.md

-# QuantumLOFClassifier – Fully Guo 2023-Compliant
+# QuantumLOFClassifier – Inspired by Guo et al. (2023)

 This repository provides an implementation partially inspired by the algorithm proposed in: